Skip to content

 ArgumentBehaviour

-string (URL)Connects to that URL.
+string (URL)Dials that URL.

 TransportUses the supplied transport - mostly for tests.